Rolling Stone's 500 Greatest Albums of All Time: Background

 Each voter was asked to submit a ranked list of 50 favorite albums.
 This time, the list included more musicians who were female and people of color, with many such artists represented at higher rankings than on the previous lists.
-86 of the entries were 21st-century releases.
-One hundred fifty-four new entries were not on either of the two previous editions, and rap albums figured three times as much.
+Eighty-six of the entries were 21st-century releases; 154 new entries were not on either of the two previous editions, and rap albums figured three times as much.
 Marvin Gaye's What's Going On (1971) was featured at the number one spot.

+A revision to the 2020 list was created in 2023, replacing some older albums with newer releases from the 2020s.

 Reception

 The original Rolling Stone 500 was criticized for being male-dominated, outmoded and almost entirely Anglo-American in focus.
 Writing in USA Today, Edna Gundersen described the list as predictable and "weighted toward testosterone-fueled vintage rock".
 Following the publicity surrounding the list, rock critic Jim DeRogatis, a former Rolling Stone editor, published Kill Your Idols: A New Generation of Rock Writers Reconsiders the Classics in 2004.
 The book featured a number of critics arguing against the high evaluation of various "great" albums, many of which had been included in the list.

 Jonny Sharp, a contributor to NME's own 500 greatest albums list, described the 2012 Rolling Stone list as a "soulless, canon-centric [list] of the same tired old titles", adding: "looking at their 500, when the only album in their top 10 less than 40 years old is London Calling, I think I prefer the NME's less critically-correct approach."

 Responding to the 2020 revision, Consequence of Sound's Alex Young wrote that the lesser representation of white male rock musicians was "the biggest takeaway".
 According to CNN's Leah Asmelash, "The change represents a massive shift for the magazine, moving to recognize more contemporary albums and a wider range of tastes."
+Conversely, Jonathan McNamara of The Japan Times criticized the list for underrepresenting Asian and non-Anglophone artists, stating that "It seems a shame then that Rolling Stone's musical brain trust of writers and industry contributors [...] didn't take the opportunity to hold up albums from the world's non-English-speaking artists and bands."